inf112-v19/LwjglApplicationConfiguration/README.md

   when the java version used is >8.
 This has no effect on function or performance, and is just a warning.
 - MP - Players cant resume game if leaver leaves after players have already submitted cards.
 - Game freezes if the host leaves.
+- If you get an IP NOT leading with 10.111.xxx.xxx , you cannot HOST the game.
+On our team the Mac users could host without issues, but windows users could not.